Masterminds/sprig/docs/date.md

 ## htmlDate

-The `htmlDate` function formates a date for inserting into an HTML date picker input field.
+The `htmlDate` function formats a date for inserting into an HTML date picker input field.

 ```